berkeleyarabic/flashcards/INDEX.md

 publishers seem to have been very conservative in their inclusion of vocabulary on memrise.com, which lacks over half of the words in the textbook.
-In case you are planning to use both paper cards and the website, the words which are in the textbook but not in memrise are marked with a "+" after the unit number on the front.
-Words that are not even in the textbook vocabulary sections are marked with a "++";
-some of these are introduced only in the chapter text, or the workbook.
+In case you are planning to use both paper cards and the website, the words which are in the textbook but not in Memrise are marked with a "*" after the unit number on the front.
+Words that are not in the textbook vocabulary sections are marked with a "+".
+Some of these extra words are introduced only in the chapter text, or the workbook; others are introduced by me to support the original chapter vocabulary (e.g. badminton, lit. "feather ball" - I added "feather" and "ball" so you can learn these words separately).

 **Pronouns:** The pronouns come from Wikipedia and include some extra endings, and numbers (i.e. dual), which we don't study in class.